-Are you about to start your VETiS course?
+Are you about to start your Start TAFE Now course?
 Feeling a little overwhelmed or don’t know where to start?
-We have come up with 7 tips for making a good start in your VETiS course.
+We have come up with 7 tips for you.

 Check out our list below!